Rogero0o/GifLoadingView/README.md

 I like all the animation in that webpage , but it's so hard to develop all of them .<br>

-Finally , i found this way , it's simple , but it work perfect.
+Finally , i find this way , it's simple , but it work perfect.

-### Look like
+## Look like

 ![](http://ww4.sinaimg.cn/mw690/a695acdegw1f3deysrt4gg204s04x17r.gif) ![](http://ww3.sinaimg.cn/small/a695acdegw1f3deytb648g204s04xwqe.gif) ![](http://ww3.sinaimg.cn/small/a695acdegw1f3deytpvo0g204s04x450.gif) <br>